alphagov/inside-government-admin-guide/creating-documents/create-an-HTML-document.md

 ## Create an HTML publication

-An HTML publication is NOT a document and cannot be created directly from the 'Create a document' button.
+An HTML publication cannot be created directly from the 'Create a document' button.
 It is an attachment on a publication, just as you would attach a PDF or a Word document.

 So first you create a publication page to hold your HTML document, then you scroll down and add the HTML document text into the field labelled HTML version.